JoelBesada/pasteboard/README.md

-# PasteBoard
+# Pasteboard
-PasteBoard is my upcoming web app for easy image uploading.
-PasteBoard will be replacing [PasteShack](http://www.pasteshack.net) once it's done.
+Pasteboard is my upcoming web app for easy image uploading.
+Pasteboard will be replacing [PasteShack](http://www.pasteshack.net) once it's done.
 The final version will be available at [http://pasteboard.me](http://pasteboard.me) (the site lacks any kind of functionality at the moment).

 To try out a preview version that is running the code from the dev branch, visit [http://dev.pasteboard.me](http://dev.pasteboard.me).
 Please